-To promote a happy and healthy pregnancy, consuming plenty of vitamins and minerals is essential.
+Consuming plenty of vitamins and minerals is essential to promote a happy and healthy pregnancy.
 Asparagus is a nutrient-dense vegetable.
 Full of folate (a.k.a vitamin B9), calcium, fiber, iron, antioxidants, magnesium, and several other nutrients.
-Vitamins found in asparagus include vitamins A, C, E, and K. So many nutrients, so many wins.
+So many nutrients and wins!

 Asparagus contains plenty of folate.

 Asparagus is a rich source of folate.
 Containing 22% of the recommended daily value for pregnancy in just one 1/2 cup serving.
 Folate is one of the essential nutrients required during pregnancy, especially during the first trimester.
 This nutrient supports the healthy development of the baby’s brain and spine.

 Folate is necessary to help reduce the risk of neural tube defects.
 Adequate intake of folate helps to reduce the risk of neural tube defects such as spina bifida and anencephaly.
 Folic acid is found in fortified foods, and folate is the kind naturally found in asparagus.